Skip to main content

 Trees are considered a homeowner’s property so consumers may have to make arrangements for debris removal at their own expense.

-Most electric companies have representatives to answer your questions, so call or schedule an appointment as soon as you are notified of the work.
-It is too late to wait until the crew is in your yard.
+Most electric companies have representatives to answer questions, so customers should call or schedule an appointment as soon as they are notified of the work.
+It is too late to wait until the crew is in the yard.
 Ask for a written description of what to expect.
-You may also want to take pictures of trees near wires before the work starts.
+Customers may also want to take pictures of trees near wires before the work starts.

-You can trim your own trees and bushes each year to keep them from growing into power lines.
+Property owners can trim their own trees and bushes each year to keep them from growing into power lines.
 This should be done carefully to avoid personal injury or damage to the utility lines.
-Check with your utility for their requirements for the distance between power lines and branches.
+Check with the utility for their requirements for the distance between power lines and branches.
 Some utilities will remove trees upon request that require repeated trimming to clear lines.
-Ask your electric company when you are notified about routine line clearing work.
+Ask the electric company when notified about routine line clearing work.

 Always plant the right trees and away from utility lines.
-Consult with an ISA Certified Arborist to find trees that suit your soil type, space, and other property constraints.
+Consult with an ISA Certified Arborist to find trees that suit the soil type, space, and other property constraints.
 To locate an arborist, visit www.treesaregood.org.
-Learn more about planting trees near utility lines below.
+Learn more about planting trees near utility lines on OCC’s website.

 Safety is important!

 • Never approach a fallen tree that may be in contact with an electric line.
-Immediately contact your utility company.
+Immediately contact the utility company.

 • Do not climb trees growing near electric lines.

 • Always contact the Ohio Utilities Protection Service (OUPS) at 8-1-1 or 1-800-362-2764 at least 48 hours before any digging project to locate all underground utilities.
-This law is in place to help prevent outages and injury when digging holes for planting or any project around your property.
-Learn more at https://oups.org/.
+This law is in place to help prevent outages and injury when digging holes for planting or any project on a property.
+Learn more at https://oups.org.

 Contact the utility with questions and concerns: